 Allan Gates is a member of Mitchell, Williams, Selig, Gates & Woodyard.
 He has served as defense counsel in hazardous waste and Superfund actions before state agencies, EPA, and in state and federal court, as well as counsel in air pollution, water pollution, toxic tort, wetlands, environmental impact statement and coastal management disputes and litigation.
 He can be reached at email@example.com.

-David B. Farer is the Chair of the Environmental Department at Greenbaum, Rowe, Smith & Davis LLP.
-Practicing environmental law since the mid-1980s, Farer concentrates on the impact of environmental laws on transactions, real property and redevelopment in New Jersey and around the nation, and has also been serving as special master in environmental disputes.
-For the past five years, he was co-chair of the College’s Program & Education Committee.
+David B. Farer is Chair of the Environmental Department at Greenbaum, Rowe, Smith & Davis LLP.
+Privileged to lead ACOEL for the 2015-2016 year, he hosted the College's 2015 Annual Meeting in his home town of New York City, and pursued his themes of "service and organization" with initiatives focusing on the College's role in outreach, education, response and pro bono activities in the U.S. and abroad; and on further strengthening the structure of the College.
+Practicing environmental law since the mid-1980s, David concentrates on the impact of environmental laws on transactions, real property and redevelopment in New Jersey and around the nation, and has also been serving as special master and mediator in environmental disputes.
+Throughout his career, he has written and lectured extensively on environmental law issues.
 He can be reached at email@example.com.